jcs090218/Unity.HTTP_Server/README.md

 - Packaged for easy deployment
 - Handle routing

+## 💾 Installation

+This project has pre-built `.unitypackage` file, which you can download from our [release](https://github.com/jcs090218/Unity.HTTP_Server/releases) page.

+Simply import it into your Unity project.

 ## ⚜️ License

 Permission is hereby granted, free of charge, to any person obtaining a copy